Downtown Tampa Interchange (I-275/I-4) Safety and Operational Improvements 445057-1-52-01

 Work requiring lane closures will occur at night between 9 p.m. and 6:30 a.m.
 Occasionally, interstate ramps may close at night between 11 p.m. and 5 a.m.

-Current Work Activities (June 2025)
+Current Work Activities (October 2025)

-- Removal of old storm drainage
+- 75% of the old storm drainage removed

-- Construction of MSE walls
+- 70% of MSE walls are installed

 This project is expected to finish during early 2027.